Course overview

 Plus 5 credit points of Science course grouped elective units chosen from a second Bachelor of Science major listed above*

-*Note: Students wishing to pursue studies in Geography should discuss unit selections with their enrolment officer.
+*Note: Students who commenced prior to 2021 and are undertaking studies in Geography should discuss unit selections with their enrolment officer.

 Plus 4 credit points selected from: